How Does Bear Earth Work?

 In Sri Lanka, the home place of Bear Earth’s founder Zinthiya Ganeshpanchan, one pack of sanitary products costs around 200 rupees, which is the equivalent of a day’s wage.

-With funds raised through subscriptions and other services, the CIC reaches out to communities around the world where sanitary products are inaccessible.
+With funds raised through hygiene kits, subscriptions and other services, the CIC reaches out to communities around the world where sanitary products are inaccessible.
 This includes refugee camps, rural areas where aid does not reach, plantations, prisons and slums where life is a struggle.

 However, the problem also occurs closer to home.
 Those working on the Bear Earth community project say many girls in the UK miss school for a week every month due to not being able to afford products as well as various cultural beliefs around menstruation.